pytorch/pytorch/docs/source/named_tensor.rst

     >>> (x + x).names
     ('X',)

-For a comprehensive list of named inference rules, see :ref:`name_inference_reference-doc`.
+For a comprehensive list of name inference rules, see :ref:`name_inference_reference-doc`.
+There are two main ones that are important to go over:
+- Binary arithmetic ops: :ref:`unifies_names_from_inputs-doc`
+- Matrix multiplication ops: :ref:`contracts_away_dims-doc`

 Explicit alignment by names
 ---------------------------